Analysis | Don’t underestimate the overreaction to vaccine requirements

 It's also bizarrely ungenerous to assume that the reason the government or employers don't want a deadly virus to spread is because they like to step on people's necks.
 Is it possible that maybe Biden or your boss would rather have you not die or not have you infect someone else who is then debilitated or killed?
 Reader, I offer that this is indeed a possible motivation at play.

 Again, though, this idea that Biden wants to bend the right to submission stems from long-standing assumptions about the political left fostered over the course of decades by right-wing politicians and media personalities.
 The idea is that many on the left embrace not only economic socialism but left-wing authoritarianism; that they are not only Marxists but Stalinists.
 Calling the left communists, as people such as Rep. Marjorie Taylor Greene (R-Ga.) enjoy doing, is meant not to evoke concern about government spending but also about the sorts of KGB-esque tactics that the emailer was able to conjure so descriptively.
-A political left that’s been cast as the inheritors of a political-economic tradition leading back to the murderous Soviet era is now demanding you get a vaccine.
+A political left that’s been cast as the inheritors of a political economic tradition leading back to the murderous Soviet era is now demanding you get a vaccine.
 But for what possible reason?

 Over and over, these hyperventilating threats don't pan out.
 Remember when Greene encouraged people to greet government vaccinators at their door with firearms?
 Remember that this was the thing Fox News was all agitated about, the idea that people were going to show up at your door and vaccinate you (a deranged misrepresentation of a proposal aimed at making it easier to get vaccinated)?
 Well, where did that happen?
 Is it possible that this was a bit misrepresented for effect?

-Again, this isn't new.
-In August 2009, a columnist for the Wall Street Journal opined that Barack Obama was deploying an “authoritarian style” because his White House was trying to stamp out misinformation about health insurers.
+Again, this isn’t new.
+In August 2009, a columnist for the Wall Street Journal opined that President Barack Obama was deploying an “authoritarian style” because his White House was trying to stamp out misinformation about health insurers.
 This was a regular refrain when Obama was in office, that his embrace of government power — which he did, in fact, embrace, being both a member of a party that believes in government and being president — was a mark of his lust for control and desire to crush American freedom.
 That, too, seems to have not manifested.

 The danger here is what the backlash allows.
 An audience that believes that the fundamental tenets of American freedom are under threat because authorities want to curtail a deadly virus is a public that’s willing to take up arms and march into a statehouse or that’s more willing to say that an election was stolen and then assault police officers to prevent that election from being finalized.
 An audience that believes its enemies will stop at nothing to destroy what they love will see nothing wrong with stopping at nothing in its defense.

 There have obviously been rules imposed since the pandemic began that were misguided or overly heavy-handed, generally out of ignorance about what we’re dealing with.
-There have been a lot of moments of hypocrisy where elected officials, usually Democrats, ignore those same rules.
+There have been a lot of moments of hypocrisy when elected officials, usually Democrats, ignored those same rules.
 But using this as evidence of an effort to intentionally and giddily eviscerate how people live their lives is deranged and dangerous, even if it does help Tucker Carlson’s ratings.

 It is, obviously, immediately tangible to me when I get emails such as the one I did Friday morning and, of course, my sense of the threat is colored by it being directed at me (frequently).
 But it provides an insight that hopefully demonstrates the emotion out there.
 If I’m a proto-Nazi for writing about vaccination polling, what’s the bound on this sort of rationalization, if any?